The verdict

 Is golf good for Parkinson's?

-Yes, playing golf can be highly beneficial for individuals managing Parkinson's disease.
-The sport naturally encourages critical rotational movement, dynamic balance, hand-eye coordination, and low-impact cardiovascular exercise, all of which can proactively help manage motor symptoms.
-Furthermore, the inherent social aspect and the calming outdoor environment provide significant cognitive and emotional health benefits.
+Yes, golf can be highly beneficial for individuals with Parkinson's disease.
+The sport requires balance, rotational coordination, and walking, which provides a low-impact cardiovascular workout that can help maintain mobility, flexibility, and motor skills.
+Additionally, the social aspect and mental focus required for golf offer excellent cognitive and emotional benefits.

 Behind the data